paul1956/CareLink/README.md

   New in 3.5.2.0-beta1
   Add support for SG Trend Arrows
   Update data more frequently
+  Improve display for 780G when no data is available

   New in 3.5.1.3
   Another memory leak fix